pratyai/mincost-flow-benchmarks/v2/README.md

 To get started with the MinCostFlowBenchmarksV2 project, follow these steps:

 1.  **Install Julia:** If you don't have Julia installed, download it from [julialang.org](https://julialang.org/downloads/).
-2.  **Instantiate the Julia project:** Open a Julia REPL in the project root directory and run the following commands to install the necessary Julia dependencies:
+2.  **Instantiate the Julia project:** Open a Julia REPL in the project root directory and run the following commands to install the necessary Julia dependencies, including `Quadmath` for `Float128` support and `MultiFloats` for extended precision:

     ```julia
     using Pkg